FAQs

 Coaching is not a fit if you are seeking a medical diagnosis, acute mental health treatment, or a quick fix without active participation.
 If you have medical concerns, I am always supportive of partnering with your healthcare provider as part of your broader care team.

 • Not at all.
-Some clients come in feeling low on energy, stressed, overwhelmed, or stuck in unhelpful routines.
-Others want more consistency, accountability, or support building healthier habits.
-You do not need a diagnosis or a specific concern.
-You just need a desire to feel better in your body and your life.
-If you have been thinking, “I know I can feel better than this,” coaching is a great place to start.
+Some clients come in feeling low on energy, stressed, overwhelmed, or stuck in patterns that aren’t serving them.
+Others want more consistency, accountability, or support making healthier changes.
+You don’t need a diagnosis or a specific concern, just a desire to feel better and take a more intentional approach to your well-being.
+If you’ve been thinking, “I know I can feel better than this,” coaching is a great place to start.

 • Both.
 I’m based in Chicago and offer in-person sessions locally.
 Virtual sessions are available anywhere.

 • Yes.
-The A La Carte Session is a single 75-minute session if you’re wanting clarity and direction without committing to a full series.
-This can also be used as a maintenance session after you’ve completed a prior HWC series.
+The Focused Session is a single 75-minute session if you’re wanting clarity and direction without committing to a full series.

 • Yes.
-If something comes up that is outside the scope of coaching or you would benefit from extra support, I can help you identify the right next step.
-That might be a physician, therapist, registered dietitian, sleep specialist, or another trusted specialist.
-When I can, I will share specific referrals.
-If I do not have someone in mind, I will help you understand what to look for so you can find a provider who is a strong fit.
+If something comes up that’s outside the scope of coaching or you’d benefit from additional support, I can help you determine the right next step.
+This may include a physician, therapist, registered dietitian, sleep specialist, or another specialist.
+When possible, I’ll share specific referrals.
+If I don’t have someone in mind, I’ll help you understand what to look for so you can find a strong fit.

 Scope and Credentials

-• I do not order lab tests or interpret results for diagnosis.
-If you have lab work from your physician or practitioner, you are welcome to share what you feel comfortable sharing.
-I can help you focus on supportive lifestyle changes, such as stress management, sleep, nutrition, movement, and routines, that align with your provider’s plan.
+• I don’t order lab tests or interpret results for diagnosis.
+If you choose to share lab work from your healthcare provider, I can help you focus on supportive lifestyle changes, such as sleep, stress management, nutrition, movement, and daily routines, that align with your care plan.

-• I do not prescribe supplements or provide medical treatment.
-If you are already taking supplements recommended by your physician or practitioner, I can help you build habits and routines that support consistency and help you track how you feel.
-If you are curious about supplements, I can also offer general, education-based guidance so you can have a more informed conversation with your healthcare provider.
+• I don’t prescribe supplements or provide medical treatment.
+If you’re already taking supplements recommended by your healthcare provider, I can support consistency and help you observe patterns in how you feel.
+I do not recommend specific supplements.

-• I do not provide structured or prescriptive meal plans or macro tracking.
-Instead, I help you create a personalized, flexible approach to eating that supports your goals.
-We focus on sustainable habits, practical meal frameworks, grocery guidance, blood sugar support, and routines you can maintain long term.
+• I don’t provide prescriptive meal plans or formal macro tracking.
+Instead, I help you build a flexible, personalized approach to eating that supports your goals.
+This may include support with eating habits, practical meal frameworks, grocery guidance, blood sugar balance, digestion basics, and routines that fit your real schedule and preferences.

-• I do not hand you a list of rules or tell you exactly what to eat, take, or do.
-Coaching is a collaborative process where you remain in control.
-I offer guidance, education, and support as you explore what feels most supportive for your body, lifestyle, and goals.
+• I don’t hand you a strict list of rules or prescribe exactly what to eat, take, or do.
+Coaching is collaborative and you stay in control.
+I offer guidance, education, and support as we identify what feels most sustainable for your body, lifestyle, and goals.

 • I am a Registered Nurse and a National Board Certified Health and Wellness Coach.
 In coaching, I am not acting as your medical provider.
 I do not diagnose, prescribe medications, order labs, or provide treatment.